-7.2 +++ Switch from data mode or PPP online mode to command mode
+7.12 +++ Switch from data mode or PPP online mode to command mode

-The +++ escape sequence is only available during a packet switched connection.
-The +++ character sequence causes the ELS81-US to pause data mode and return to AT command mode.
+The +++ escape sequence is only available during a circuit switched data (CSD) call or a packet switched connection.
+The +++ character sequence causes the EHS5-E to pause data mode and return to AT command mode.
 This allows to enter AT commands while maintaining the data connection to the remote device.
 The same task can be performed by toggling the DTR line if AT&D is set to 1.
 ATO is used to resume data or PPP online mode.
 To prevent the +++ character sequence from being misinterpreted as data, it must be preceded and followed by a pause of 1000 ms. The +++ characters must be entered in quick succession, all within 1000 ms.